OpenVR-Advanced-Settings/OpenVR-AdvancedSettings/Readme.md

   - **Left/Right Hand**: Toggles functionality (must be active in addition to binding via input system to work.)
   - **Comfort Mode**: Limits the rate at which your movement updates, reducing smoothness so that perceived motion starts to feel more like mini-teleports.
 Higher values reduce smoothness more.
   - **Force Bounds**: Forces the display of the chaperone bounds during Space Drag.
+  - **Ignore Boundary State**: Will for this session, ignroe the current state of the chaperone(boundary), this should improve compatibility with third party hmd's
   - **Drag Multiplier**: Adds a Multiplier to the distance of your drag.
 - **Height Toggle**: Toggle between zero and an offset for gravity floor height.
 If gravity is inactive the user is also moved to this offset.
 (Example: allows for quick switching between a seated and standing height.)
 Can be bound via SteamVr Input System.
   - **On**: Current toggle state, Binds directly modify this.